-However, defining a target market doesn’t mean you exclude anyone; it’s just a more effective and efficient way to allocate your resources.
+Defining your target market allows you to allocate your resources in a more effective and efficient way.
 You will be able to engage your target market more deeply, leading to more business for you in the long run.

 ASPECTS OF A TARGET MARKET

-First, it’s important to know the difference between target audience and target market.
+It’s important to know the difference between target audience and target market.
 A target audience is usually a group that is most likely to respond positively to a brand message.
 A target market, on the other hand, groups consumers that share common needs or characteristics.
-Based on the definitions, going with a target market is the better choice, since you’re trying to figure out who to sell your services to.
+Based on those definitions, going with a target market is the more logical choice for a freelance graphic designer, since the purpose of your services is to fulfill specific needs.

-In order to define your target market, you should focus on three aspects: geographics, demographics and psychographics.
+In the process of defining your target market as a freelance graphic designer, you should focus on three aspects — geographics, demographics and psychographics.

 Geographics divide the market by location.
 Because you will likely be dealing with international clients, it’s important to know if your services do better in one place than another.

 Demographics are the ‘who’ in a target market and include quantifiable characteristics such as age, gender, annual income and so on.